MinaProtocol/mina/rfcs/0017-module-versioning.md

 An exception can be carved out for using `sexp` serialization of data from modules without `Stable` and versioning.
-That kind of serialization is useful for logging and other printing from within Coda, and is less likely to be used with other software.
+That kind of serialization is useful for logging and other printing from within Mina, and is less likely to be used with other software.

 ### Coordination with RPC versioning